 How much are Colorado fishing licenses?

 Depending on your age and status as a resident, there is a range of options to purchase.
-Prices vary for residents and non-residents.
-Some offers are available to residents only, while those of you from out-of-state can take advantage of short-term licenses that are not available to residents.
+Some offers are available to residents only, while those of you from out-of-state can take advantage of short-term licenses that are not available to anglers from Colorado.

 Senior citizens and youth residents of Colorado can enjoy significant discounts when buying a permit to fish.
-Likewise, the only lifetime Colorado fishing license is for resident seniors with an income below the poverty line.
+There’s also a lifetime Colorado fishing license for low income resident seniors.

 In order to purchase any of the above licenses, you must show proof of your status and, if required, your age.
 Just make sure to have your social security number with you.
 To prove your income for the senior lifetime license, you’ll need to bring your latest tax returns or an affidavit explaining your situation.

 All prices include the $1.75 charge that covers an educational fee and a search-and-rescue charge.
-You will have to pay an additional $10 to the above to purchase the Wildlife Habitat Stamp.
+Once per year, you will have to pay an additional $10.40 to purchase the Wildlife Habitat Stamp.
 Money raised through this will go toward preserving and providing sustainable wildlife-related activities.

 Is anyone eligible for a free fishing license?

-- Children under the age of 16 do not have to have a license when fishing, but any adult assisting one should make sure to get their license.
+- Children under the age of 16 do not have to have a license when fishing, but any adult assisting one should make sure to get theirs.

-- Residents with disabilities can apply for a lifetime free fishing license here.
+- Residents with disabilities can apply for a lifetime free fishing license through Colorado Parks and Wildlife.
 You can prove your status through 7 years of disability benefit, a letter from a physician stating that you are “totally” and “permanently” disabled, or a similar document from the Department of Workers’ Compensation.

 - Military veterans who are over 60% disabled from active duty and are residents of Colorado can apply for a free fishing and hunting combo license.
 This includes recipients of the Purple Heart.